HOME SEARCH ALL TOPICS

 Development of telephone exchanges in the 1940s

 Small, manual exchanges were gradually replaced by grander custom-built telephone exchanges serving larger urban areas and staffed by dedicated operators.
 By the 1940s, telephone exchanges usually employed a large number of operators, who were generally known as telephonists, although when they spoke to subscribers, they always introduced themselves as operators.
-Telephonists always seemed to be women - although I note from the information in the box below that this was because I only ever interacted with them during daytime.
+Telephonists always seemed to be women - although I note from the information in the following box that this was because I only ever interacted with them during daytime.

 Telephonists were regarded as having good jobs.
 They had to have good speaking voices, and - as my mother told me - they had to be over a certain height, presumably to reach the top sockets of the junction boxes at the larger exchanges.
 My mother's sister-in-law was rejected on the basis of height although her sister was accepted.
 This apparently led to bad feeling in the family as one sister had a better paid job than the other.